-- Visual timetables are displayed in each class. - All children, regardless of ability or additional needs are included in all school activities, extra-curricular clubs and school trips. - Termly (6 times per year) data analysis using insight tracking is used to identify pupils who require specific 1:1 or small group intervention. - There is a whole school approach towards the teaching of phonics, reading and spelling through a highquality synthetic programme.
-This also bridges into early reading accuracy and fluency with online support for parents through the RWI portal. - IT is used as a tool for learning throughout the school.
+All children, regardless of ability or additional needs are included in all school activities, extra-curricular clubs and school trips.
+Termly (6 times per year) data analysis using insight tracking is used to identify pupils who require specific 1:1 or small group intervention.
+There is a whole school approach towards the teaching of phonics, reading and spelling.
+IT is used as a tool for learning throughout the school.